Ron Kind: Caucus memberships

+Retirement

+Kind announced on August 10, 2021, that he would not seek re-election in 2022.
+Having won the 2020 general election by only about three percentage points, compared to a 20-point win in 2018, and facing a rematch with his 2020 Republican opponent (and ultimate successor) Derrick Van Orden, Kind told reporters, "I've run out of gas."

 Personal life

 Kind and his wife, Tawni, live in La Crosse.
 She is an official court reporter for the County Court system.
 They have two sons.

 Kind is a member of the La Crosse Optimists Club, a leader in the Boys and Girls Club, and the La Crosse YMCA.
 He is also on the board of directors for Coulee Council on Alcohol or Other Drug Abuse.

 On February 6, 2023, Kind joined the law firm Arnold & Porter as a senior policy advisor.

+Kind was appointed an Honorary Officer of the Order of the British Empire (OBE) in the 2023 Special Honours for services to UK/US relations.

 Controversies

 Rangel ethics probe

 In October 2009, The Hill profiled Kind, focusing on his challenge to "the Democratic status quo."
 While calling him "an influential voice on...ethics," The Hill also noted that Kind had refused to join in the effort that year to have Ways and Means Chairman Charles Rangel step down amid an ethics probe involving Rangel's taxes.
 "We're all ultimately human and none of us are perfect and we're all prone to mistakes from time to time", Kind said.
 "If that becomes that new standard--that any mistake is subject to dismissal or losing their position--then that's going to be a very tough standard for each and every member to have to live up to."